-If the gen\server process is successfully created and initialized, the function returns {ok,Pid}, where Pid is the pid of the gen\server process.
-If a process with the specified ServerName exists already, the function returns {error, {already\started,Pid}}, where Pid is the pid of that process.
+If the gen_server process is successfully created and initialized, the function returns {ok,Pid}, where Pid is the pid of the gen_server process.
+If a process with the specified ServerName exists already, the function returns {error, {already_started,Pid}}, where Pid is the pid of that process.

-If Module:init/1 fails with Reason, the function returns $\{error, Reason\}$ .
-If Module:init/1 returns $\{stop, Reason\}$ or ignore, the process is terminated and the function returns $\{error, Reason\}$ or ignore, respectively.
+If Module:init/1 fails with Reason, the function returns {error,Reason}.
+If Module:init/1 returns {stop,Reason} or ignore, the process is terminated and the function returns {error,Reason} or ignore, respectively.
+An exit signal with the same Reason (or normal if Module:init/1 returns ignore) is sent to linked processes and ports.

-Creates a standalone gen\server process, that is, a gen\server process that is not part of a supervision tree (and thus has no supervisor) and atomically sets up a monitor to the newly created server.
+Creates a standalone gen_server process, that is, a gen_server process that is not part of a supervision tree (and thus has no supervisor) and atomically sets up a monitor to the newly created server.

-For a description of arguments and return values, see start\link/3, 4.
-Note that the return value on successful start differs from start\link/3, 4. start\monitor/3, 4 will return {ok, {Pid,Mon}} where Pid is the process identifier of the server, and Mon is a reference to the monitor set up to monitor the server.
+For a description of arguments and return values, see $start_link/3$, 4.
+Note that the return value on successful start differs from $start_link/3$, 4. $start_monitor/3$, 4 will return {ok, {Pid, Mon}} where Pid is the process identifier of the server, and Mon is a reference to the monitor set up to monitor the server.
 If the start is not successful, the caller will be blocked until the DOWN message has been received and removed from the message queue.